|John Albert Evans||President||Hancock Countyfirstname.lastname@example.org|

 Each Mississippi County and the Mississippi Band of Choctaw Indians has a full or part-time emergency management program with an emergency manager or civil defense director appointed by the local government who manages the program.

-MEMA currently is composed of six districts.
+MEMA currently is composed of nine districts.
 MEMA’s Office of Field Services also has an area coordinator assigned to each of their districts who serves as a liaison between the local emergency management program and the State EOC.